 2017-09-03 Cala Santa Galdana to Cala Taulera, Menorca Island Morning in Cala Santa Galdana Time for us to leave the lovely anchorage and move east along the coast The real estate value on this property overlooking the sea in Cala Santa Galdana must have halved overnight with this rockfall !!!
 Cala Mitjana the bay 2 kms east of Cala Santa Galdana As we continue along the coast we pass many holiday hotel complexes in and around the popular town of Santo Tomas Along this part of the southern coast of Menorca called Cabo de las Penas, the coastline consists of barren cliffs and numerous caves The town of Carla Portè lies between high rocky cliffs with the hillside to the east and north covered by hotels, holiday homes, shops, cafes and restaurants Along the cliffs on the eastern side of Cala Portè is a walkway and an entrance to Cova d’en Xeroni.
 These are a group of natural caves with openings to the cliffs and today unfortunately house a bar,restaurant and even a disco!!
 Fishing along the coast in small Llaut boats is very common We pass the quiet secluded resort town of Cala Canutells Beside Es Canutells is Caparrot, a cluster of beautiful homes overlooking the sea however below in the immediate area there is a necropolis made up of 23 artificial or hypogeous caves which have evidence that they were inhabited as far back as 1000 BC Looking back to the amazing coastline with such an incredible history of prehistoric settlement There are lots of secluded bays all along the coast that have access by track or by boat.
 Buoys have been placed in a line to protect the swimmers from boats when it is peak season in the Balearics Motoring along the southern coastline of Menorca we pass many beautiful homes and holiday residences An amazing apartment development overlooking Cala Fust Nearby is a very popular anchorage with numerous laid buoys, called Cala de Binibeca We stop for a moment in the bay and decide to continue on to find a more sheltered anchorage for an overnight stay as today’s conditions weren’t that favorable here!!
 We see some very modern houses by Punta Son Ganxo, which is almost at the south eastern tip of Menorca The very low lying Isla del Aire, situated a short distance off the south eastern coast Torre de Son Ganxo Once around the south eastern point of Menorca we continue up the coast and look back to Isla del Aire Playa de Punta Prima is an exposed anchorage which has a beautiful and very popular sandy beach.
 It played a strategic position in Menorcan history where in 1708 British troops landed here and captured the island.
 Many decades later in 1781 the island was recaptured by the Spanish troops by landing on the same beach!
 The Occidental Menorca, a resort hotel complex stands out with it’s colourful, modern facade on the hill behind Punta Prima beach A Menorcan built traditional Llaut, which can be seen on every coastline of the Balearic Islands Nearby on Punta Prima is a large development of apartments As we continue up the south east coast towards Mahon, the capital of Menorca, we pass the Torre De Defensa De Alcaufar Approaching Punta Sant Carles on the western side of the entrance to the long deep cala of Mohan are the remains of St. Philip’s Castle which was a fortress guarding the entrance to the port which is now located in the municipality of Es Castell On the eastern side of the entrance to Mohan are the well preserved remains of Fortelasa de Isabel ll In the centre of the entrance to the port is an island called Isla del Lazareta which has ancient ruins on the approach however it has a substantial lazareta building (built between 1793 and 1807) which was once an isolation hospital for people with infectious diseases and then a military hospital On recommendation from some sailing acquaintances, we head towards Cala Taulera, situated east of Isla del Lazareto to anchor overnight As we go through the narrow channel to Cala Taulera we pass some incredible ancient remains of well defined steps carved into rock on the waters edge with old buildings in the background Lazareto Island After arriving in the calm sheltered bay we anchored with several other visiting boats surrounded by spectacular ancient remains On a small beach in a corner of the cala there was a group of young people practicing yoga!!
 A cruise ship leaving the port of Mohan Another Menorquin, very similar to ours but with a flybridge, passes through the passage Time to go for a nice long swim around the interesting bay!!
 Late afternoon we leave the Tangaroa after accepting an invitation for drinks aboard a neighboring yacht We head towards the yacht Belle de Large lll moored under the tower in the bay English born sailor Charles, who now lives in Western Australia invited us aboard with friends for some drinks this evening It was delightful meeting some of Charles’s lovely friends Mother and daughter, Claudia and Gabriela, both originally from Argentina and now living in Menorca We make our way back to the Tangaroa Ric is chef tonight and puts one of his delicious home made pizzas in our good Aussie barbecue!!
 Sunset in Cala Taulera Ric makes the best pizzas in town!!!
 Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.